Sabhamantapa and mukhamantapa – A view from the garbhagriha

 In Indian mythology, space is made of eight directions, four cardinal and four inter-cardinal, each of which has a dikpala, the god who oversees a direction.
 Check the AshtaDikpalas painting on the Hampi Virupaksha Temple Murals for a list and descriptions of all the dikpalas.

 So, the navaraga truly represents cosmic space as experienced by a human being.
-The builders of this temple tried to capture that concept.
+The builders of this temple tried to capture this concept.

 – Durga Temple at Aihole